Join our online four-lecture series exploring the imagery of Buddhism, and expand your understanding beyond the limits of culture and history.

 - Using Imagery and Visualization as a Support Aug.
 20

-Stephanie Johnston, a Tibetan Buddhist practitioner since 1985 and student of Dzogchen Ponlop Rinpoche’s since 1996, is Nitartha Institute faculty and developed its Science of Creativity and the Arts courses.
-As a graphic designer and avid practitioner, she trains and supports practice instructors for Nalandabodhi.
-An alumni of Nova Scotia College of Art and Design, and certified in Museum studies, Renaissance Art Techniques, and Graphic Design, she loves digging into the symbolic and its applied meaning in art and everyday life.
+Stephanie Johnston has been a Tibetan Buddhist practitioner since 1985 and a student of Dzogchen Ponlop Rinpoche’s since 1996.
+She is a faculty member of Nitartha Institute.
+As a graphic designer and avid practitioner, she trains and supports practice instructors for Nalandabodhi under the guidance of Ponlop Rinpoche and works with Nitartha International’s art collection.
+She graduated from Nova Scotia College of Art and Design in 1986 with degrees in studio painting and art history.